 Tourism Ireland and partners attend International Luxury Travel Market in Cannes

 ILTM takes place each year at the Palais des Festivals in Cannes.
-The busy four-day event involves a programme of bespoke one-to-one appointments and networking sessions – providing a wonderful opportunity for the Irish tourism enterprises to meet, and do business with, the influential travel agents who design unique, luxury travel itineraries for high net-worth international clients.
+The busy, four-day event involves a programme of bespoke one-to-one appointments and networking sessions – providing a wonderful opportunity for the Irish tourism enterprises to meet, and do business with, the influential travel agents who design unique, luxury travel itineraries for their high net-worth international clients.

 Notes To Editors

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.